darteescar/BD/README.md

 * [JoaoRodrigues04](https://github.com/JoaoRodrigues04)

 # BD (Databases) (English)
 Planning and execution of a Database System (DBS) for a vehicle rental company.
-You can consult the main evaluation object, the [relatório](Relatorio-BD-Final.pdf) of the project.
+You can consult the main evaluation object, the [report](Relatorio-BD-Final.pdf) of the project.

 ### Final Grade: ?? / 20 ⭐️